Primary vote could mean no Black Detroit member in Congress

 “This race was not about me,” Thanedar said Wednesday in a statement.
 “Michigan’s 13th Congressional district is one of the poorest in the country, and I will fight for economic and racial justice in Congress.”

-The 13th District — redrawn through redistricting after Michigan lost a seat following the census — currently is represented by Brenda Lawrence, a Democrat from the Detroit suburb of Southfield.
-Lawrence earlier announced she would not be seeking a fifth term after Southfield was made part of the 12th Congressional District.
+The 13th District — redrawn through redistricting after Michigan lost a seat following the census — is currently represented by Democrat Rashida Tlaib, who ran in the redrawn 12th Congressional District.
+She won Tuesday.

+The Independent Citizens Redistricting Commission in January finalized the U.S. House and legislative maps that will last 10 years.
+The plans are fairer politically to Democrats but have drawn criticism from Black legislators and the state’s civil rights department because they slash the number of seats where African Americans account for a majority of the voting-age population.

+A federal lawsuit filed earlier this year on behalf of a group of current and former Black state lawmakers in Detroit seeks to block the newly drawn districts, contending they illegally dilute the voting strength of African Americans.
+Thanedar’s victory confirms that claim, according to Nabih Ayad, an attorney for the group.